 - Digitally preserved: all content is digitally preserved in the CLOCKSS Archive.

 “We consider this an important, and very exciting, step forward for eighteenth-century scholarship, as it makes the full body of the important work published in the series more visible than ever for today's readers, and ensures wider and more enduring accessibility for rising and future generations of students and scholars.”

 – Professor Gregory Brown (General Editor, Oxford University Studies in the Enlightenment)

-To order directly, please contact Jennie Collinson - Head of Sales and Marketing at LUP.
+To order directly, please contact Jessica Thompson (Library Sales & Marketing Executive).